The Kyoto University European Center in Heidelberg was founded in May 2014 in order to strengthen academic exchange with universities in Europe.

 The office in Heidelberg performs the following 4 key roles and also serves as a contact point for the Japanese members of the German-Japanese HeKKSaGOn University network (see below for details).

-1. Supporting Research Activities
+1. Boosting Collaborative Research Activities

-2. Supporting Education Activities
+2. Supporting Research

 3. Promoting Internationalization

-4. Strengthening Kyoto University’s Network
+4. Strengthening Kyoto University’s Networks

 - Serving as a liaison office for the German-Japanese university network HeKKSaGOn